-British PM May fails to win over her party ahead of Brexit vote
+Britain's May tells lawmakers: back me or lose Brexit

 “I am very, very suspicious and concerned about the time scale,” Conservative lawmaker Andrew Bridgen said.
 The ink isn’t even dry on the agreement...
 And we’ve got to vote on it today.”

-Nigel Dodds, the parliamentary leader of the Northern Irish Democratic Unionist Party (DUP), which props up May’s minority government, said the assurances would still trap the United Kingdom in the EU’s orbit.
+Nigel Dodds, the DUP’s parliamentary leader, said the assurances would still trap the United Kingdom in the EU’s orbit.

+For its part, the EU fears that if there is no backstop, an open border between the United Kingdom and Ireland will amount to an open door into the EU.

-If lawmakers vote down May’s deal again, they will be given a vote on Wednesday on leaving without a deal, and if they turn down that option they will vote on Thursday on delaying Brexit.
+If lawmakers vote down May’s deal again, they will be given a vote on Wednesday on leaving without a deal, for which there is little support in parliament.
+If they turn down that option they will vote on Thursday on delaying Brexit.
+May said there was no guarantee the EU would agree to a delay.

 May had announced three documents - a joint instrument, a joint statement and a unilateral declaration - which she said were aimed at addressing the Irish backstop, the most contentious part of the divorce deal she agreed with the EU in November.